Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 # The University of Waterloo Course Catalog
-This was made by Tristan Simpson, do not steal lmao
+This was made by Tristan Simpson
 <br>
 This project is unfinished but I wanted to put it on github for any suggestions on what I should add or any improvements to my code
 <br>